-Pre-sessional English courses
+Pre-sessional English courses (online)

-- improve your performance in all four language skills within the context of your studies (reading, writing, listening and speaking)
+- your performance in all four language skills within the context of your studies (reading, writing, listening and speaking)

-- develop your independence as learners as well as your critical and analytical skills, which are key to succeeding at university in the UK
+- your independence as learners as well as your critical and analytical skills, which are key to succeeding at university in the UK

 - your essay and report writing skills through ongoing practice (including summarising and paraphrasing, avoiding plagiarism, use of citations)